garyaj/webTech-SiteSuite-course/README.md

     -   HTML Validation
         -   What is validation, how to do it, why we do it.
             -   Objectives: to explain why validation is important in HTML
-            -   Process: Lecture with slides; student runs a validator on a simple web page via browser
+            -   Process: Lecture with slides; student runs a validator on a simple web page via browser and makes corrections until valid.
             -   Outcome: Student can create a valid HTML document.
     -   HTML forms
         -   How forms work, GET vs POST